-This page contains jokes about printers – not the paper eating laser blasting kind but the beer drinking illiterate ones.
-If you know a good joke or two, please at them to this list using the Comments function.
+This page contains jokes about printers – not the paper-eating laser-blasting kind but the beer-drinking illiterate ones.
+If you know a good joke or two, please add them to this list using the Comments function.

 1 to hold the bulb and 7 to drink until the room spins

 Bartender says, “Hey, aren’t you out of gamut?”